History of the Jews in Iraq: Mongol period

 The Caliphate hastened to its end before the rising power of the Mongol Empire.
-As Bar Hebræus remarks, these Mongol tribes knew no distinction between heathens, Jews, and Christians; and their Great Khan Kublai Khan showed himself just toward the Jews who served in his army, as reported by Marco Polo.
+As Bar Hebraeus remarks, these Mongol tribes knew no distinction between heathens, Jews, and Christians; and their Great Khan Kublai Khan showed himself just toward the Jews who served in his army, as reported by Marco Polo.
 Iraq's Jewish community reached an apex in the 12th century, with 40,000 Jews, 28 synagogues, and ten yeshivot, or Rabbinic academies.
 Jews participated in commerce, artisanal labor and medicine.
-Under Mongol rule (1258–1335) Jewish physician Sa’ad Al-Dawla served as musharrif, or assistant director of the financial administration of Baghdad, as well as Chief Vizier of the Mongol Empire.
+Under Mongol rule (1258–1335) Jewish physician Sa'ad Al-Dawla served as musharrif, or assistant director of the financial administration of Baghdad, as well as Chief Vizier of the Mongol Empire.

 Hulagu (a Buddhist), the destroyer of the Caliphate (1258) and the conqueror of Palestine (1260), was tolerant toward Muslims, Jews and Christians; but there can be no doubt that in those days of terrible warfare the Jews must have suffered much with others.
 Under the Mongolian rulers, the priests of all religions were exempt from the poll-tax.
-Hulagu's second son, Aḥmed, embraced Islam, but his successor, Arghun (1284–91), hated the Muslims and was friendly to Jews and Christians; his chief counselor was a Jew, Sa'ad al-Dawla, a physician of Baghdad.
+Hulagu's second son, Aḥmed, embraced Islam, but his successor, Arghun (1284–1291), hated the Muslims and was friendly to Jews and Christians; his chief counselor was a Jew, Sa'ad al-Dawla, a physician of Baghdad.
 It proved a false dawn.
-The power of Sa’ad al-Dawla was so vexatious to the Muslim population the churchman Bar Hebraeus wrote so “were the Muslims reduced to having a Jew in the place of honor.”
+The power of Sa’ad al-Dawla was so vexatious to the Muslim population the churchman Bar Hebraeus wrote so "were the Muslims reduced to having a Jew in the place of honor."
 This was exacerbated by Sa’d al-Dawla, who ordered no Muslim be employed by the official bureaucracy.
 He was also known as a fearsome tax collection and rumours swirled he was planning to create a new religion of which Arghun was supposed to be the prophet.
 Sa’d al-Dawla was murdered two days before the death of his Arghun, then stricken by illness, by his enemies in court.

 After the death of the great khan and the murder of his Jewish favorite, the Muslims fell upon the Jews, and Baghdad witnessed a regular battle between them.
 Gaykhatu also had a Jewish minister of finance, Reshid al-Dawla.
 The khan Ghazan also became a Muslim, and made the Jews second class citizens.
 The Egyptian sultan Naṣr, who also ruled over Iraq, reestablished the same law in 1330, and saddled it with new limitations.
 During this period attacks on Jews greatly increased.
-The situation grew dire for the Jewish community as Muslim chronicler Abbas al-’Azzawi recorded:

-“These events which befell the Jews after they had attained a high standing in the state caused them to lower their voices.
+The situation grew dire for the Jewish community as Muslim chronicler Abbas al-’Azzawi recorded: "These events which befell the Jews after they had attained a high standing in the state caused them to lower their voices.
 [Since then] we have not heard from them anything worthy of recording because they were prevented from participation in its government and politics.
-They were neglected and their voice was only heard [again] after a long time.”
+They were neglected and their voice was only heard [again] after a long time."